Atithi360/DAA/README.md

 ```
 For all the cases : o(n)
 ```
-where n is no. of points present in the 2D plane.

 ---
 ### References
 ```
 Introduction to Divide and Conquer Technique: GFG
-Introduction to Algorithms by Cormen,Charles, Rivest and Stein.

 ```